Coordinated cancer care

 - Services flexible enough to meet their needs

-Work that NEMICS is doing in improving care coordination significantly overlaps with the other cancer reform priority areas such as supportive care and multidisciplinary care.
+Our work in improving care coordination significantly overlaps with the other cancer reform priority areas such as supportive care and multidisciplinary care.

 NEMICS approach to cancer care coordination